tidymodels/broom/cran-comments.md

 # Release summary

-This is a resubmission following a request to first deprecate breaking changes and send another reminder to maintainers.
+This is a resubmission following a request to first deprecate removed methods and send another reminder to maintainers.
 We have made the requested changes and carried out another round of reverse dependency checks, notifying maintainers with unfixed breakages.
 We note that several remaining breakages are due to removal of mixed-model tidiers that have been deprecated since broom